What Is a Product Manager?

 Some tech skills

-Depending on the specific job responsibilities, a Product Manager might be expected to get their hands dirty with code from time to time as part of a development team.
-Other Product Manager roles won't require any programming experience, but some level of understanding around the way your products and their features actually function will make it easier to flag and solve problems.
+Depending on the specific job responsibilities, a Product Manager might be expected to learn to code so they can pitch in from time to time as part of a development team.
+Other Product Manager roles won’t require any programming experience, but some level of understanding around the way your products and their features actually function will make it easier to flag and solve problems.